Sun Tanning Oil

-Because an SPF relates to how a long sun tanning oil will protect you from harmful UVB rays it will definitely help protect you from cancer.
+Because an SPF relates to how a long sun tanning oil will protect you from harmful UVB rays it is thought to help protect you from skin cancers.

 How To Use Sun Tanning Oils

 The information provided is not intended to replace the medical directives of your healthcare provider.
 This information is not meant for the diagnosis of health issues.
-If you are pregnant, have serious or multiple health concerns, consult with your healthcare provider before using essential oils or associated products.
-If you experience any complications or adverse reactions contact your healthcare provider.
+If you are pregnant, using medications or have serious or multiple health concerns, consult with your healthcare provider before using essential oils or associated products.
+If you experience any complications or adverse reactions contact your healthcare provider immediately.